awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 + As a percentage of the overall storage: `Set-FsxShadowStorage -Maxsize "20%"`
 + As unbounded: `Set-FsxShadowStorage -Maxsize "UNBOUNDED"`

  Use `-Default` to set shadow storage to use up to 10 percent of the file system: `Set-FsxShadowStorage -Default`\.
-To learn more about using the default option, see [Setting Up Shadow Copies Using Default Settings](shadow-copies-fsxW.md#setting-up-fsx-shadow-copies)\.
+To learn more about using the default option, see [Setting up shadow copies using default settings](shadow-copies-fsxW.md#setting-up-fsx-shadow-copies)\.

-**To set the amount of shadow copy storage on an Amazon FSx for Windows File Server file system**
+**To set the amount of shadow copy storage on an FSx for Windows File Server file system**

 1. Connect to a compute instance that has network connectivity with your file system as a user that is a member of the file system administrators group\.
 In AWS Managed Microsoft AD, that group is **AWS Delegated FSx Administrators**\.
 In your self\-managed Microsoft AD, that group is **Domain Admins** or the custom group that you specified for administration when you created your file system\.
 For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.